ewdlop/Tarot-Readings/README.md

 ## My take:

-the cards isnt fair and they are made like the guys owe infinite wealth then i realized you meant hell-ban..no death note?(toy money?)
+the cards isnt fair and they are made like the guys(the audiences too. my mental model or not. but it fits better IMO) owe infinite wealth then i realized you meant hell-ban..no death note?(toy money?)

 hey popo
 wanna some donuts